-Once the Audio Bridge ASIO option is enabled in the VS3 Control Panel new sources and destinations will show up in the Input and Output drop-down lists just like any other source and destination.
+Once the Audio Bridge ASIO option is enabled in the VS3 Control Panel new sources and destinations will show up in the Input and Output drop-down lists in the Pyramix Mixer/Monitor etc. just like any other source and destination.
 E.g. Audio Bridge 1,2,3 etc.